 Participants may purchase medically necessary prescription drugs at participating retail pharmacies or by mail through the Plan's pharmacy benefit manager (PBM), CVS Caremark.
 (See Diabetic Management Program and Pharmacy Mail Order Program sections for more detail.)
 Specialty medications must be purchased through participating specialty drug providers.
 Coverage for prescription drugs purchased at a retail pharmacy is limited to a 90-day supply.
-Coverage for prescription drugs puply.
-Coverage for program is limited to a minimum 60-day supply and a maximum 90-day supply.
+Coverage for prescription drugs purchased through the pharmacy mail order program is limited to a minimum 60-day supply and a maximum 90-day supply.
 Coverage for prescription drugs purchased through the specialty pharmacy program is limited to a 30-day supply.